nickbuker/datasurveyor/README.md

     - Tests providing proper coverage of new code

-<a name="surveyor-test"></a>
+<a name="datasurveyor-test"></a>

 ## Testing
-For those interested in contributing to surveyor forking and editing the project, pytest is the testing framework used.
+For those interested in contributing to datasurveyor forking and editing the project, pytest is the testing framework used.
 To run the tests, create a virtual environment, install the contents of `dev_requirements.txt`, and run the following command from the root directory of the project.
 The testing scripts can be found in the `tests/` directory.

 ```bash
 $ pytest